spatie/typescript-transformer/docs/dtos/typing-properties.md

 weight: 2
 ---

-Let's have a look at how you can type the properties of your PHP class.
+Let's take a look at how we can type individual properties of a PHP class.

-## By regular PHP types
+## Using PHP's built-in typed properties

-Since PHP 7.4, it is possible to use typed properties.
+Since PHP 7.4 it's possible to use typed properties in a class.
 This package makes these types an A-class citizen.

 ```php
 class Dto